149203/mikezetlow/src/pages/what-drains-your-willpower-and-how-to-restore-it/index.md

 ![](looking-out-window-what-drains-your-willpower-and-how-to-restore-it-mike-zetlow.jpeg)

 To recharge, express emotions.
 Watch a short sad video.
 Or laugh at funny videos.
+Expressing any emotion instead of holding them in makes you feel a chemical release that can enable a stronger sense of self and the restored willpower that comes with that feeling.

 Make sure you get enough sleep.
 This is your body's way of naturally replenishing willpower and energy.

-The end of a day is a willpower drain, but you can hack this.
-Do your most important work (the long-term goal stuff) earliest in the day.
+Sure, the end of a day is a willpower drain, but you can hack this.
+Don't fight it.
+Move your most important work (the long-term goal stuff) to earliest in the day.

 Make sure you are satiated, not stuffed and not starving.
+Snack healthily.

-Take a break to do something you really want to do.
-Hard stop to leave you wanting to do more.
-Your brain is quicker to resume an activity if you've stopped in the middle of it.
+If you feel your willpower lagging, take a break to do something you really want to do.
+Hard stop your work even if it's a bad place to stop.
+Your brain is quicker to resume an activity if you've stopped in the middle of it, so don't try to find the perfect place to stop your work.
+Just turn it off in the middle and switch gears.
+You'll find resuming it to be much easier, requiring less willpower.

 I hate to sound like a hippie, but being in nature and exposing your senses to natural surroundings stimulates the human body—we get energized and restored.